Call to book01904 521 936

 Day 8 - Exploring Jaipur

-The capital of Rajasthan, Jaipur was founded in 1727 and is famed for an array of striking sights and unusual pink buildings, which were re-painted in the 19th century to celebrate a visit from Prince Albert.
-We start our guided tour at the impressive Amber Fort.
-Sat on the edge of Maota Lake, it's one of three ancient hilltop forts that dominate the hills above Jaipur, and is known for its artistic Hindu elements as well as its complex collection of underground passages, courtyards and gateways.
-We have time here to wander the ornate rooms before our tour continues to the ornately decorated City Palace - home to the current Maharajah of Jaipur as well as an early 18th-century Astronomical Observatory.
-We also drive past the Palace of the Winds, a stunning façade built in 1799 whose intricately latticed windows were designed to allow the ladies of the royal household to look out over the streets below without being seen themselves.
+We explore Jaipur on a guided tour today.
+The capital of Rajasthan, Jaipur was founded in 1727 and is famed for its beautiful sights and distinctive pink buildings which were re-painted in the 19th century to celebrate a visit from Prince Albert.
+We see the impressive Amber Fort, on the edge of Maota Lake - one of three ancient hilltop forts above Jaipur, known for its intricate Hindu artistry and a complex collection of underground passages, courtyards and gateways.
+We also drive past the 18th century Palace of the Winds, with its stunning façade and latticed windows which were designed to allow the ladies of the royal household to look out over the streets below without being seen.

 Day 9 - To Mumbai

-Transferring to the airport, we board our internal flight to Mumbai, home for the next two nights.
-Set on India's west coast beside the Arabian Sea, the city is famous as the birthplace of Bollywood and is also a thriving financial and commercial district.
-A gateway to the rest of India ever since the Suez Canal opened in 1869, Mumbai became the heart of the spice trade between the sub-continent and the Mediterranean, and we have the chance to taste some of these delicious flavours for ourselves at this evening's cooking demonstration held at our hotel.
+We transfer to the airport and board our internal flight to Mumbai, home for the next two nights.
+Set on India's west coast beside the Arabian Sea, this colourful city of contrasts is famous as the birthplace of Bollywood and has a thriving financial and commercial district.
+A gateway to India since the Suez Canal opened in 1869, Mumbai became the heart of the spice trade between the sub-continent and the Mediterranean.
+We have the chance to taste some of these delicious flavours ourselves at this evening's cooking demonstration held at our hotel.

 Day 10 - Guided tour of Mumbai

-Our day begins early with a unique dawn walking tour that gives us an authentic insight into life here.
-Firstly, we visit the Colaba Dock, where fishermen gather after a night at sea.
-Continuing along the almost empty DN Road, we admire the colonial-era buildings on our way to Crawford Market, where we experience an authentic Indian bazaar, filled with people shopping for their favourite ingredients.
+Our day begins at day break with an extraordinary dawn walking tour that gives us an authentic insight into Mumbai life.
+We start at the Colaba Dock, where fishermen gather after a night at sea.
+Continuing along the almost empty Dadabhai Naoroji Road - usually the nerve centre of the city - we pass colonial-era buildings on our way to Crawford Market, an authentic Indian bazaar, filled with people shopping for ingredients.
 We also explore the vibrant neighbourhoods of Byculla and Dadar before returning to the hotel for breakfast and some free time.
-Later, we set out on a sightseeing tour by coach which includes the Gateway of India, an arched monument from the colonial era, the impressive Chhatrapati Shivaji Terminus, a UNESCO-listed railway station dating back to 1887, and Mani Bhavan, Gandhi's former home.
+Later, we set out on a sightseeing tour by coach which includes the Gateway of India, an arched monument from the colonial era, the impressive Chhatrapati Shivaji Terminus, a 19th century UNESCO-listed railway station, and Mani Bhavan, Gandhi's former home.
 Our final stop is Mahalakshmi Dhobi Ghat, an open-air laundromat where hundreds of dedicated washers clean clothes the time-honoured way - with elbow grease and concrete tubs.

 Day 11 - Mumbai and London